-In 21 LLCs' charters (0.5 percent of the non-ministerial ones) we find clauses regulating a specific type of convertible hybrid securities67 which fully reflect the US SAFE-KISS model, with advanced conversion ratio settings and valuation cap techniques.68 In the US practice under SAFE or KISS terms the initial contribution does not have to be reimbursed by the company, except in the case of liquidity events (takeover, merger, IPO), dissolution or bankruptcy (often with a preference over shareholders).
+In 21 LLCs' charters (0.5 percent of the non-ministerial ones) we find clauses regulating a specific type of convertible hybrid securities67 which fully reflect the US SAFE-KISS model, with advanced conversion ratio settings and valuation cap techniques.68 In US practice, under SAFE or KISS terms the initial contribution does not have to be reimbursed by the company, except in the case of liquidity events (takeover, merger, IPO), dissolution, or bankruptcy (often with a preference over shareholders).
 Instead, the contribution is intended to be automatically converted into share capital in the event of future financing rounds, at favorable conversion rates.69

-The fact that this financing technique has been found only in LLCs and not in joint-stock companies might be due to the statistical irrelevance of joint-stock companies in our large sample or to the fact that this form of company is usually not adopted by early stage startups.
-At the same time, in joint-stock companies the same functions of the SAFE can be fulfilled by convertible bonds, which are well known and regulated in detail by Italian law;70 on the contrary, for LLCs the
+The fact that this financing technique has been found only in LLCs and not in joint-stock companies might be due to the statistical irrelevance of joint-stock companies in our large sample or to the fact that this form of company is usually not

-62 Bartlett III 2016, p 128.
+62 Bartlett (2016), p 128.

-63 See below para 6.5.
+63 See Sect.
+6.3 below.

-64 Cooley LLP 2022.
+64 Cooley (2022).

-65 For more details, see below para.
-6.3.
+65 For more details, see Sect.
+6.1.1 and 6.3 below.

-66 See below para 6.2.
+66 See Sect.
+6.2 below.

-67 Until 2012, according to Italian corporate law, only joint-stock companies could issue hybrid instruments (participatory financial instruments) in between pure equity and pure debt, granted with administrative rights with the important exception of a full voting right in the general meeting of shareholders [Article 2346(5), Civil Code].
+67 Until 2012, according to Italian corporate law, only joint-stock companies could issue hybrid instruments (participatory financial instruments) in between pure equity and pure debt, granted with administrative rights with the important exception of a full voting right at the general meeting of shareholders (Article 2346(5), Civil Code).
 By Art.
-26(7), Decree Law no. 179 of October 18, 2012, this option was also extended to LLCs qualifying as 'innovative startups' according to certain criteria established by that same law.
-On this topic, see Agstner et al. 2020, p 409 et seq.
+26(7), Decree Law no. 179 of 18 October 2012, this option was also extended to LLCs qualifying as 'innovative start-ups' according to certain criteria established by that same Law.
+On this topic see Agstner et al. (2020), p 409 et seq.

-68 All such charters provide that conversion is automatic: (i) upon the occurrence of capital increases in excess of a certain pre-established amount, in this case with a particularly discounted conversion rate, either by means of a fixed discount expressed as a percentage, or by using the technique of weighted average antidilution provisions (see below para 6.3); (ii) upon expiry of the final term.
+68 All such charters provide that conversion is automatic: (i) upon the occurrence of capital increases in excess of a certain pre-established amount, in this case with a particularly discounted conversion rate, either by means of a fixed discount expressed as a percentage, or by using the technique of weighted average antidilution provisions (see Sect.
+6.2 below); (ii) upon expiry of the final term.

-69 Cf Feld and Mendelson 2016, p 121 et seq; Coyle and Green 2014, p 133 et seq.; Coyle and Green 2018, p 42 et seq.
-In the Italian literature, Redoano 2021, p 971 et seq.
+69 Cf. Feld and Mendelson (2016), p 121 et seq; Coyle and Green (2014), p 133 et seq.; Coyle and Green (2018), p 42 et seq.
+In the Italian literature, Redoano (2021), p 971 et seq.